Observing December’s Main Holidays with Seniors

 The holidays are easier with an at-home caregiver

 The holiday season is great fun, but it can also be a stressful time.
-An at-home caregiver can make it easier.
+An at-home caregiver can make it easier for your senior loved one to embrace the holiday spirit.
 At Home Care Powered by AUAF, our caregivers receive ongoing training so you can be confident your loved one is properly taken care of.
 We happily assist with any non-medical activities of daily living, including:

 • Personal care